foolishimp/c4h_projects/docs/workarea/c4h_generic_config_service_01.md

 - `configType`: The type of configuration
 - `configId`: The identifier of the configuration

-Marks a configuration as archived or unarchived.
+Marks a configuration as unarchived.

 #### Clone Configuration